Now-Tiger/nvim/README.md

+# Introduction

+This repository contains all the dotfiles/config files of my NeoVim setup.

-# 💤 LazyVim
+## 💤 LazyVim

 A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
 Refer to the [documentation](https://lazyvim.github.io/installation) to get started.

 ---

-# Adding custom plugins to the neovim 🏓
+## Adding custom plugins to the neovim 🏓

 **Below is the example of adding markdown-preview plugin into my neovim**